Richard Lintern: Career

 Lintern has an extensive stage career, spending most professional time in the West End and the Royal National Theatre.

-He has appeared across the UK, including roles at the Royal National Theatre, the Royal Shakespeare Company, the Royal Court Theatre The Merchant of Venice at the West Yorkshire Playhouse and Hamlet at the Bristol Old Vic.
-As well as many TV shows, including Lead Balloon, Screenplay, The Beggar Bride, Covington Cross, Midsomer Murders "Picture of Innocence", Cadfael, Lewis, She's Out, Demob, The Storyteller, Victoria Wood, The Line of Beauty, Forever Green, The Good Guys, The Bill, Casualty, Plotlands, Heartbeat, Performance, Holding the Baby, Bloodlines, which is loosely based on the life and disappearance of Lord Lucan, Taggart, The Inspector Lynley Mysteries and Agatha Christie's Poirot "Dead Man's Mirror" and "Mrs.McGinty's Dead".
+He has appeared across the UK, including leading roles at the Royal National Theatre, the Royal Shakespeare Company, the Royal Court Theatre, the West Yorkshire Playhouse, the Bristol Old Vic. and many others.
+Recent productions include Elephants at Hampstead Theatre, Jumpy at the Royal Court, Blue/Orange in Birmingham and Clybourne Park at the Park Theatre.

+Lintern has played leading roles in a wide range of television and film projects.
+Recent productions include Silent Witness, Cell 8, Nolly, The Reckoning, Young Wallander, White House Farm, The Crown, Stephen, The Outpost, Professor T, and Death in Paradise.
+Earlier work includes White Heat, Top Boy, Page Eight, Pennyworth, The Shadowline, Lead Balloon, Screenplay, The Beggar Bride, Covington Cross, Midsomer Murders "Picture of Innocence", Cadfael, Lewis, She's Out, Demob, The Storyteller, Victoria Wood, The Line of Beauty, Forever Green, The Good Guys, The Bill, Casualty, Plotlands, Heartbeat, Performance, Holding the Baby, Bloodlines, which is loosely based on the life and disappearance of Lord Lucan, Taggart, The Inspector Lynley Mysteries and Agatha Christie's Poirot "Dead Man's Mirror" and "Mrs.McGinty's Dead".

 Lintern played a young Muhammad Ali Jinnah in the 1998 film Jinnah, and an American police officer in the 1998 film Lost Souls.
 In 2003, Lintern also played the leading Pharisee in the word for word Bible film The Gospel of John.
 He also starred in the 2007 gay drama film by Channel 4 Clapham Junction, where he played Will, who is entering a civil partnership.
-He was also in The Bank Job in 2008 playing an MI5 officer ordered to retrieve the embarrassing proceeds of a bank robbery in 1970s London.
+He was also in The Bank Job in 2008, playing an MI5 officer ordered to retrieve the embarrassing proceeds of a bank robbery in 1970s London.
 Other films include Syriana, Page Eight, Malaventura, and The Calling.
 Lintern also appeared in the third series of the television drama, The House of Eliott.
 In 2011 he appeared in the BBC series The Shadow Line, and in 2012 in Hunted for BBC One and HBO.
 He played Hector Stokes.
-He played Thomas Chamberlain, the head of the Lyell Centre in The BBC series Silent Witness.
-Lintern departed Silent Witness on 5 February 2020, after 7 years.
+He played Thomas Chamberlain, the head of the Lyell Centre in the BBC series Silent Witness.
+Lintern bowed out of Silent Witness on 5 February 2020, after 7 years.

-Lintern has played two different characters in Heartbeat.
-The first was in the episode Love's Sweet Dream, in which he played Ray Richards, a violent and abusive husband.
-He was later cast as Ben Norton, estate manager to Lord Ashfordly, who marries the village doctor.

 Richard Lintern is also a voice-over artist, having voiced commercials for Gillette, Ferrero Rocher, Mercedes and Film4.
 He is the narrator of a number of documentary series including the BAFTA-winning Between Life and Death.
+In 2024 he played his first voice acting role in a video game as Igon in the Elden Ring expansion Shadow of the Erdtree.